1970 Major League Baseball postseason

 The 1970 Major League Baseball postseason was the playoff tournament of Major League Baseball for the 1970 season.
 The winners of each division advance to the postseason and face each other in a League Championship Series to determine the pennant winners that face each other in the World Series.

 In the American League, the Baltimore Orioles and Minnesota Twins returned to the postseason for the second straight year.
+This was Minnesota’s last postseason appearance until 1987.

-In the National League, the Cincinnati Reds made their first postseason appearance since the 1961 World Series, and the Pittsburgh Pirates made their first appearance since the 1960 World Series.
+In the National League, the Cincinnati Reds made their first postseason appearance since 1961, and the Pittsburgh Pirates made their first appearance since 1960.
 Both the Pirates and Reds would make five more postseason appearances throughout the decade.

 The playoffs began on October 3, 1970, and concluded on October 15, 1970, with the Baltimore Orioles defeating the Cincinnati Reds in five games in the 1970 World Series.
 It was the Orioles' second championship in franchise history.

-Playoff seeds
+Umpires strike

+The Major League Umpires Association went on strike for Game 1 of each league's championship series on October 3.
+The dispute was over the pay scale for the playoffs and World Series.
+The umpires demanded an increase from $2,500 to $5,000 for the playoffs and $6,500 to $10,000 for the Series.
+American and National League management offered $3,000 and $7,000.
+Both sides had been in negotiations since July.

+Harry Wendelstedt, Nick Colosi, Stan Landes, Bob Engel, Paul Pryor and Doug Harvey were assigned to the NLCS but picketed in full uniform outside Three Rivers Stadium.
+Their American League counterparts Bill Haller, Jim Odom, Jerry Neudecker, Jim Honochick, Russ Goetz and Marty Springstead did not picket outside Metropolitan Stadium.

+Both leagues employed four replacement umpires instead of six, with each being paid $3,000.
+Four Triple-A umpires worked the NLCS, with the American Association's John Grimsley and Fred Blandford at home plate and first base respectively and the International League's Hank Morgenweck and George Grygiel at second and third.
+The ALCS had retired umpires John Stevens and Charlie Berry at home plate and third, the Southern League's Bill Deegan at first and the International League's Donald Stachell at second.

+The one-day strike ended when the union reached a temporary agreement to be paid at the scale offered by management which agreed to bargain in good faith.
+A key factor was the unionized Three Rivers Stadium employees' threat to force the postponement of NLCS Game 2 by refusing to cross the umpires' picket line.

+Teams

 The following teams qualified for the postseason: